ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 When coding with ``module_utils`` in a collection, the Python ``import`` statement needs to take into account the FQCN along with the ``ansible_collections`` convention.
 The resulting Python import will look like ``from ansible_collections.{namespace}.{collection}.plugins.module_utils.{util} import {something}``

-The following example snippets shows a Python and PowerShell module using both default Ansible ``module_utils`` and those provided by a collection.
+The following example snippets show a Python and PowerShell module using both default Ansible ``module_utils`` and those provided by a collection.
 In this example the namespace is ``ansible_example``, the collection is ``community``.
 In the Python example the ``module_util`` in question is called ``qradar`` such that the FQCN is ``ansible_example.community.plugins.module_utils.qradar``: